jenkinsci/report-generic-chart-column-plugin/README.md

 ## Future work
 We wish to improve whitelist/balcklist feature, so it can be used to generate wievs comparing selected runs across jobs with some kind of neigbrhood

+# Dependencies
-This plugin depends on https://github.com/judovana/jenkins-chartjs-plugin
+This plugin depends on [chartjs-api](https://github.com/jenkinsci/chartjs-api-plugin) library plugin and on [parser-ng](https://github.com/gbenroscience/ParserNG/) amth library 1.9 or up